 You win the game when all of the red ants are defeated and you've driven the human and his pets from his home.
 Designer Will Wright has said that the inclusion of the human here was the inspiration for one of the biggest selling PC game of all time: The Sims.

 While the RTS elements are fun, they are overly simple compared to other classics in the genre like Command and Conquer or Dune II.
 When playing the game, I felt that my input wasn't really having much of an impact on the outcome.
-Sure enough, if you leave the game alone, your ants will continue with their tasks but what is troubling is that doing so can leads to better results, at least it did more me.
+Sure enough, if you leave the game alone, your ants will continue with their tasks but what is troubling is that doing so can leads to better results, at least it did for me.
 Maybe I'm so bad at this game that all I do is make things worse, or maybe it's just bad design.

 There is a following surrounding SimAnt.
 It was released on many different systems including the Amiga, Macintosh, PC-98 and others.
 It even had a port on the Super Nintendo in 1993.
 Chances are that if you were into video games back then, you had a system that could run it.
-Since then, not much has happened with the insect end of the series other than fond memories for a lot of gamers.
+In the intervening years, not much has happened with the insect end of the Sim series other than some fond memories for many gamers.
 If this were to have an improved and expanded remake (where you could conquer more than a single residence), I would certainly give it a go.

 As it is, I really like this game.
-It may be simple and easy play like a 'my first real time strategy' game, but that low barrier of entry is what makes it so accessible.
-Plus it's always good to get a heads up for when we're run by insect overlords.
+It may be simple and easy play like a 'my first real-time strategy' game, but that low barrier of entry is what makes it so accessible.
+Plus it's always good to get a heads up for when we're taken over by the insect overlords.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox running Microsoft Windows 3.1 to get the game working on modern systems.
 Manual included.
 Tested on Windows 7.